 If you are an international student, please visit the International Student Loan Schemes and Scholarships for International Postgraduate Students webpages for more relevant and detailed information.

-Eight of our faculties and schools offer Commonwealth Supported Places (CSP) for certain postgraduate courses.
+Commonwealth Supported Places (CSP) are offered for certain postgraduate courses.
 A CSP means that the Australian Government subsidises your course fees and you pay the remaining amount – a student contribution.
 You must be a domestic student to be eligible, i.e. an Australian or New Zealand citizen, a permanent resident of Australia or an Australian permanent humanitarian visa holder.
 While allocation of CSPs to applicants is competitive as they are limited in number, you don't need to make a separate application - you will automatically be considered based on merit.
 To check if your course of interest offers CSP places, visit Sydney Courses.